magnacore/Productivity-Tools/Linux/Formatting-Checklist/ViperMX.md

 TODO:

-- fedora-update change to debian-update
+clipman is starting
-- test all productivity scripts
+sound working but its shows M, cannot change volume using keys, startup sound did not play .local/bin not copied, see if its in skel and not in exception list rofimoji not working fedora-update change to debian-update test all productivity scripts check all flatpaks are working make backup of final scripts

 Java was already installed.
 Check if its working sudo apt install java-1.8.0-openjdk.x86_64